 Causes of a Slab Leak

-We’ve literally seen every possible scenario for slab leaks, broken water lines and clogged sewer lines.
+We’ve literally seen every possible scenario for slab leaks, broken water lines, foundation leaks and clogged sewer lines.
 Here’s a roundup of the most common causes of a slab leak in North Texas:

 Poor Installation of Piping

 Piping may be forced into a position or it may have been damaged after it was installed.